Accredited Training Sponsor Eligibility

 The following is a list of requirements that must be met in order to become an Accredited Training Sponsor:

-- Identify Sponsor Representative and complete online registration for the Master Trainer Instructor Certification Training Program
+Complete online registration for the Sponsor Representative to attend the Master Trainer Instructor Certification Training Program

 [ Page Top ]